MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 The Contoso cloud team has pinned down goals for this migration.
 These goals are used to determine the best migration method:

 - After migration, the application in Azure should have the same performance capabilities as it does today in VMware.
 The application will remain as critical in the cloud as it is on-premises.
-- Contoso doesn't want to invest in this application.
-It's important to the business, but in its current form Contoso simply wants to move it safely to the cloud.
+- Although this application is important to Contoso, the company doesn't want to invest in it at this time.
+It wants to move it safely to the cloud in its current form.
 - Contoso doesn't want to change the ops model for this application.
 Contoso does want to interact with it in the cloud in the same way that it does now.
 - Contoso doesn't want to change any application functionality.
 Only the application location will change.

 ## Solution design

 After pinning down goals and requirements, Contoso designs and reviews a deployment solution and identifies the migration process.
-The Azure services that Contoso will use for the migration also are identified.
+The Azure services that Contoso will use for the migration are also identified.

 ### Current application